woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Each of us creates our own reality by what we notice, by the concepts and interpretations that we overlay onto what is. **Reality itself is not knowable by the mind**.
 Our senses are small windows indeed.
 Our faculty of sight, for instance, is only a tiny segment of the whole electromagnetic spectrum.

 And concerning the data that is available, our senses act to filter out most of it.
-For example, it’s been demonstrated that a frog’s eye notices only nearby movements <u>characteristic</u> of insects.
-All other visual data is <u>screened</u> out.
+For example, it’s been demonstrated that a frog’s eye notices only nearby movements characteristic of insects.
+All other visual data is screened out.

-And what little data the brain does receI've **must then be** **interpreted by the brain before we experience the sensation of sight or any other sense**.
-There is no way to know for sure that the brain is not manufacturing its product completely inter-nally — and that what we think of as sense data may just be part of the internal computation.
+And what little data the brain does receive **must then be** **interpreted by the brain before we experience the sensation of sight or any other sense**.
+There is no way to know for sure that the brain is not manufacturing its product completely internally — and that what we think of as sense data may just be part of the internal computation.

 In other words, we don’t really know what’s out there, we have actually no idea of what exists external to us.
 And there may be nothing at all out there; all of our <u>sensory</u> data may be a completely internal product of the brain.
 There’s no way to be certain about it.
 Yet all of our concepts, beliefs, opinions, knowledge are <u>ultimately</u> based upon sensory data.
 Reality in its ultimate essence simply cannot be known by the mind.
 Someone sits in a room, and in the same room an ant crawls across the floor.
 It <u>perceI'ves</u> a totally different reality than the person does.
 Which reality is correct?
 Both.
 Neither.
 Neither perceI'ves ultimate reality.
 Both have their own version.
 The Taoist master **Chuang Tzu** said, “How can you talk about the sea to a frog in a well?”
 Mind is always in its own little well, <u>hemmed</u> in by its limited data and then hemming itself in further by the concepts and beliefs it forms about the data.
 Then those concepts, beliefs, attitudes, models and so on form the screen through which further data is perceI'ved and interpreted.
 Mind lI'ves in its well and thinks that its well isthe totality.
 It thinks that its well is the way things really are, it thinks that its well is the sea itself.